Unmanned aerial vehicle: Civil applications

 The civilian (commercial and general) drone market is dominated by Chinese companies.
 Chinese manufacturer DJI alone had 74% of the civil market share in 2018, with no other company accounting for more than 5%.
-The companies continue to hold over 70% of global market share by 2023, despite under increasing scrutinies and sanctions from the United States.
+The companies continue to hold over 70% of global market share by 2023, despite being under increasing scrutiny and sanctions from the United States.
 The US Interior Department grounded its fleet of DJI drones in 2020, while the Justice Department prohibited the use of federal funds for the purchase of DJI and other foreign-made UAVs.
 DJI is followed by American company 3D Robotics, Chinese company Yuneec, Autel Robotics, and French company Parrot.
 In 2025, Chinese drone companies held 90% of the global UAV market share, with DJI accounting 80 percent of the world market.

 As of May 2021, 873,576 UAVs had been registered with the US FAA, of which 42% were categorized as commercial and 58% as recreational.
 2018 NPD point to consumers increasingly purchasing drones with more advanced features with 33 percent growth in both the $500+ and $1000+ market segments.

 The civil UAV market is relatively new compared to the military one.
 Companies are emerging in both developed and developing nations at the same time.
 Many early-stage startups have received support and funding from investors, as is the case in the United States, and from government agencies, as is the case in India.
 Some universities offer research and training programs or degrees.
 Private entities also provide online and in-person training programs for both recreational and commercial UAV use.

 Consumer drones are widely used by police and military organizations worldwide because of the cost-effective nature of consumer products.
 Since 2018, the Israeli military have used DJI UAVs for light reconnaissance missions.
 DJI drones have been used by Chinese police in Xinjiang since 2017 and American police departments nationwide since 2018.
 Both Ukraine and Russia used commercial DJI drones extensively during the Russian invasion of Ukraine.
-These civilian DJI drones were sourced by governments, hobbyists, international donations to Ukraine and Russia to support each side on the battlefield, and were often flown by drone hobbyists recruited by the armed forces.
+These civilian DJI drones were sourced by governments, hobbyists, and international donations to Ukraine and Russia to support each side on the battlefield.
+They were often flown by drone hobbyists recruited by the armed forces.
 The prevalence of DJI drones was attributable to their market dominance, affordability, high performance, and reliability.